Publication Ethics and Malpractice Statement

 Ethical Guideline for Journal Publication

-The Peer-review process is an extremely important part of the publication process; it will improve the quality of the published article.
-An effective review system must be followed by Shanlax International Journals.
-All parties like the author, editorial board members and publisher must ensure the implementation of ethical behaviour to publish an article.
+The editorial/peer-review process is an extremely important part of the publication process; it will improve the quality of the published article.
+An effective review system must be followed by Journal.
+All parties, like the author, editorial board members, peer- reviewers and publisher, must ensure the implementation of ethical behavior to publish an article.

-The members of the Shanlax International Journal Editorial Board decision is final for the article to be published.
+The decision of the Chief editor of Shanlax International Journal of Arts, Science and Humanities are final for the article to be published.
 The selection process involves thorough validation of the work and its significance to researchers and readers will help to make decisions.
-According to the policies of the Journal, all our editorial board members are informed about legal requirements, copyright infringement and peer-review and plagiarism policies.
+According to the policies of the Journal, editorial board members are informed about legal requirements, copyright infringement, and editorial/peer-review, and plagiarism policies.

-Editor of the Journal will ensure there is no consideration about the author's gender, religion, sex, origin, religion, political philosophy and citizenship to evaluates the manuscript.
+The editor of the Journal will ensure there is no consideration of the author's gender, religion, sex, origin, political philosophy, and citizenship to evaluates the manuscript.

 Disclosure and conflicts of interest

 If the article is unpublished, our Journal editor or editorial board members are not allowed to use the material without getting proper acceptance from the author.
-And reviewers must ensure there are no conflicts of interest to accept the article against its selection procedure.
+Furthermore, reviewers must ensure that there are no conflicts of interest in order to approve the work, regardless of the method of selection.
 Prospering information or proposals obtained while conducting peer review must be kept confidential, and that data be not used for personal usage.
 Reviewers must avoid manuscripts in which they have conflicts of interest resulting from collaborative, competitive, other connections or relationships with any of the authors, companies, or institutions connected to the papers.

 Duties of Reviewers

-Main responsibilities of reviewers are communicated with authors, assist the editorial board members and peer-reviewers in taking decisions, and their ultimate aim is to improve the quality of the article published.
+The main responsibilities of reviewers are communicated with authors through chief editor, assist the editorial board members in taking decisions, and their ultimate aim is to improve the quality of the article published.

-If selected referees feel inefficiency to review the article and not able to review the report promptly will inform the editor and get an excuse to get out of the review process.
+If selected referees feel inefficiency to review the article and not able to review the article promptly will inform the editor and get an excuse to get out of the review process.

-Manuscript received from the author is treated as a highly confidential document, and we never disclose its details to anyone other than the editor and authorized person by the editor.
+The author's manuscript is considered as a highly confidential document, and we never reveal its information to anybody other than the editor and an authorised person by the editor.

 Standards of Objectivity

-Reviews are conducted in a way that is not influenced by personal feelings or opinions, i.e., objectively.
+Reviews are carried out objectively, without regard for personal sentiments or ideas.
 Personal comment or criticism about the author is inappropriate.
 The views of the Referees should be clearly expressed with sufficient supporting arguments.

-The main task of Reviewers to identify relevant published work that has not been cited by the authors.
-While giving a citation, ensure any statement about an observation, derivation, or argument had been previously reported should be given by the author.
-It is a reviewers duty to inform the editors about the similarity of between the manuscript submitted and previously published a paper which they have personal knowledge.
+Reviewers' primary responsibility is to find relevant published material that has not been mentioned by the authors.
+While providing a citation, ensure that any remark about an observation, derivation, or argument has already been recorded by the author.
+It is a reviewer's duty to inform the editors about the similarity between the manuscript submitted and previously published a paper in which they have personal knowledge.

 Duties of Authors

-The reports given by Authors of original research should submit an exact work performed, it's objective and discussion of its significance.
+The article submitted by the Authors is an original research.
 Data handled should be presented correctly in the article.
-The article must contain proper detail and references so that others can for the purpose of should contain sufficient detail and permit others to replicate the work.
-It is unacceptable that knowingly inaccurate and furnishing fraudulent data or statements constitute unethical behaviour.
+The article must contain proper detail and references so that others can get sufficient detail and replicate the work.
+It is unacceptable that knowingly inaccurate and furnishing fraudulent data or statements constitute unethical behavior.

 Data Access and Retention

-Datasheet must be provided in connection with an article for editorial review and should be prepared to provide public access also, and at any point, time is prepared to maintain such data for a sufficient time after publication.
+Datasheet must be provided in connection with an article for editorial review and should be prepared to provide public access also.

 Originality and Plagiarism

-The proper acknowledgement must be given to others work if cited or used.
-And if the Author feels, any publication influences his paper; it must be cited properly.
+The proper acknowledgment must be given to others' work if cited or used.
+And, if the Author believes that a publication has influenced his article, it must be correctly credited.

 Authorship of the Paper

-Anybody made a significant contribution about initial concept building, design, fabrication and execution or interpretation will give authorship of the article.
-Others those made significant contributions to the article be listed as co-authors.
+Anybody made a significant contribution to initial concept building, design, fabrication, and execution or interpretation will give authorship of the article.
+Others who made significant contributions to the article be listed as co-authors.
 Apart from others and co-authors, somebody shows their participation in substantive aspects of the article will be acknowledged as contributors.
 The corresponding author's duty is to ensure there is no missing of co-authors.
-And at the same time, he must ensure no inappropriate co-authors are also included in the paper.
+At the same time, he must make certain that no improper co-authors are included in the work.
 The corresponding author takes care of the approval of the final version from all co-authors and gets their acceptance to submit for publication.

 Hazards and Human or Animal Subjects

-The author must notify in their article for the usage of hazardous chemicals, equipment or unusual procedures involved in their work and the author must identify it properly in his manuscript.
+The author must notify in their article for the usage of hazardous chemicals, equipment, or unusual procedures involved in their work, and the author must identify it properly in his/her manuscript.

 Disclosure and Conflicts of Interest

 Any financial or grants availed by the author should be properly disclosed in their article.
-And also disclose any other substantive or financial or conflicts of interest might be interpreted to influence the results or elucidation of their manuscript.
+In addition, they must state any additional substantive or financial conflicts of interest that might be perceived as influencing the conclusions or explanation of their work.
 So, any source of financial assistance for the project should be disclosed.

 Fundamental errors in published works

-As per our Journal's retract policy, it is the sole responsibility to notify the editor about the inaccuracy or errors present in his/her published paper.
+As per the Journal’s retraction policy, it is the sole responsibility of author to notify the editor about the inaccuracy or errors present in his/her published paper.
 He/she must cooperate with the editor to retract or correct the article published.